SDK Quick Start

 import { AIEvalClient } from '@evalgate/sdk';

-// Reads EVALGATE_API_KEY from env automatically
+// Reads EVALGATE_API_KEY and EVALGATE_ORGANIZATION_ID from env automatically

 const client = AIEvalClient.init();Python